(But what if I don't have a Unix workstation running X Windows?)

 You move the gun by pressing the left and right mouse buttons.
 You fire by pressing the middle mouse button.

-The paper Implementing Real-time Interactive Multi-User Games with Fudgets describes the implementation.
-(This is actually a second implementation, which is slightly more efficent than the one described in the paper.)
+The 1994 paper Implementing Real-time Interactive Multi-User Games with Fudgets describes the implementation.
+(This is actually a second implementation, which is slightly more efficent than the one described in the paper, and it was improved further in 2017 to make it a more complete game.)

 This is my experimental Fudget-testing application which is similar to the program that Sandra Foubister wrote to illustrate interaction combinators*, but with less features.